All Episodes

 And that's how far we've come from actual justice and keeping with confidentiality and the integrity of the court.

-Um, how they recover from this is going to be integral to regaining American trust in the Supreme Court.
+How they recover from this is going to be integral to regaining American trust in the Supreme Court.

-But though there are those that are cheering this leak, which is, if not as troubling, more troubling than the leak itself.
+But there are those that are cheering this leak, which is, if not as troubling, more troubling than the leak itself.

 There's different theories I've heard, right?

-That you know, that's another theory I heard.
+That's another theory I heard.

 You're right.